TresAmigosSD/SMV/docs/user/smv_module.md

 * We may add a future option to `SmvApp` that allows the user to display a "catalog" of output modules and their description.

 See [Smv Stages](smv_stages.md) for details on how to configure multiple stages.

+TODO: renmae this to smv_modules.md and add info about modules in general (not just output) with examples!
+TODO: add explanation about requireDS, run, etc for a normal module.  dependency on SmvFile vs SmvModule, ...